 Other Hair Toner Options

 If you have already toned your hair, it may gradually revert to yellow over time.
 There are a few steps you can take to prevent it from happening.
 Aside from Wella toners, you could try a DIY toner instead.

 It is entirely possible to buy purple shampoo because they are found everywhere you can find hair dyes or hair bleach.
 But there is also a way you could make your own.
 All you have to do is mix sulfate free shampoo with two drops of blue food coloring, two drops of purple food coloring, one teaspoon of baking powder and a few tablespoons of water.

 Mix and apply to damp hair, allowing it to sit on your hair for about 5-10 minutes.
 Then you can rise out the product and condition as usual.
 It will work just like a regular purple shampoo and gradually cancel out the yellow or maintain blonde hair.

-- MONEY BACK GUARANTEE: For any reason you are not satisfied with the Purple...
+- MONEY BACK GUARANTEE: If for any reason you are not satisfied with the Purple...

 Apple Cider Vinegar Rinse